festinalente/SwiftCal2/README.md

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://www.webcomponents.org/element/tomasMetcalfe/swiftcal2)
 # SwiftCal2
 SwiftCal2 is a calendar, date picker and time picker for real world locations, i.e. times are context dependent (e.g. the location of a shop) rather than universal (e.g. via a timestamp).

-To edit, extend or alter anything simply clone the repo and then run "grunt watch", any edits you make to the scss (to change appearance) or to the JS (the files in /preBundlingJS) will be compiled.

-This was a learning exercise to learn ESM better, how to use it in the browser and how to use the shadowDOM and build web component.
-SwiftCal an old project of mine using a monolythic constructor was rewritten ESM, then transpiled to normal js with Babel and Browserify producing the file ./clientSideJS/calendar.js
+It allows multiple ranges and times to be selected and preselected.

 <!--
 ```